-The U40 Network is no longer active.
-Members are is in touch as a bunch of like-minded people that became friends for the sake of cultural diversity.
-This website acts as an archive of our work and as a source for further inspiration.
+The U40 Network is active as an informal and self-organised network.
+Members are in touch as a bunch of like-minded people that became friends for the sake of cultural diversity.
+This website is also an archive and a source for further inspiration.

 The U40 Idea

 The U40 idea is to give a voice to young experts (under 40) in the implementation and promotion of the 2005 UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.

 The 2005 Convention is a complex tool to promote cultural diversity.
 Stakeholders such as governments, civil society or cultural practitioners are challenged by the task of translating these broad political ideas into ground realities.
 Nonetheless, the Convention’s immediate and long-term objectives can only be achieved through the active involvement of all its stakeholders.